Best Drug Rehabilitation Donates to Elk Rapids High School Baseball

 For Wickstrom and his staff, it goes beyond just supporting high school athletics.

-“Baseball and other high school sports are an extremely important part of a community’s social fabric –and even more in smaller, tight-knit communities like Elk Rapids,” said Wickstrom.
+“Baseball and other high school sports are a vital part of a community’s social fabric –and even more in smaller, tight-knit communities like Elk Rapids,” said Wickstrom.
 “The benefits and impact extend far beyond victories on the field, court, rink or gym.
 They give kids opportunities and outlets that are positive, uplifting and pay dividends for the rest of their lives.

-“They can also play a major role in helping kids avoid situations and influences that could eventually lead to drug andalcohol experimentation, abuse and addiction.”
+“They can also play a significant role in helping kids avoid situations and influences that could eventually lead to drug and alcohol experimentation, abuse and addiction.”

 It takes the generosity of places like BDR to make a difference in the lives of these kids, as well as their communities, and the hope is that the continuation of this event, and others like it, will instill good values for their future.

 “The greatest thing about it is that it keeps the kids busy, it keeps them out of trouble,” said Wickstrom during the event.
 “Athletics are the best.
 If you get all the young kids educated with what drugs are, we’d be a lot further ahead with all of the problems that we have.”